joaoluizSK/nasa_apis/README.md

 - APOD - Astronomy Picture of the Day
 - ~~Insight Weather - Mars Weather Service API~~ - THIS SERVICE HAS SIGNIFICANT MISSING DATA DUE TO INSIGHT NEEDING TO MANAGE POWER USE.

+## See it live
+You can see it live here: https://joaoluizsk.github.io/nasa_apis/#/